emnify/product-docs/docs/services/connectivity/sms.md

 ## Zapier SMS integration

 Instead of implementing the APIs in your application, emnify and Zapier provide a no-code alternative to automate SMS workflows.
-Zapier has a concept of triggers and actions – when a trigger happens multiple actions can be based on it – taking content from previous steps.
+Zapier has a concept of triggers and actions—when a trigger happens multiple actions can be based on it—taking content from previous steps.
 Sending SMS to your devices is available as an action in Zapier.
 In the [**No-Code-Workflows**](https://portal.emnify.com/integrations#no-code-workflows) list on the [**Integrations** page of the emnify Portal](https://portal.emnify.com/integrations), select the following: